Release Date(s)1985 (October 3, 2018)

 Above all, The Quiet Earth is just smart filmmaking.
 It’s a favorite amongst science fiction fans for both its concept and its open-ended interpretation.
 To boot, you have strong direction from Geoff Murphy, who many know as the director of Young Guns II and Freejack, but also strong cinematography from James Bartle (Death Warmed Over, My Best Friend is a Vampire), and three excellent performances from Bruno Lawrence, Alison Routledge, and Pete Smith.

-Umbrella Entertainment’s Worlds Beyond Genres: Volume 6 Blu-ray release of The Quiet Earth is sourced from a 2K restoration.
+Umbrella Entertainment’s Worlds on Film: Beyond Genres - Volume 6 Blu-ray release of The Quiet Earth is sourced from a 2K restoration.
 It’s a mostly good presentation with decent depth, detail, and color, but where it lacks is in its stability.
 There’s some noticeable wobble, which is obviously more prominent in static shots, and it tends to be distracting.
 There are also some minor scratches and instances of speckling leftover.
 It’s also a bit too clean at times, but is mostly crisp and organic in appearance.

 The audio for the film is provided as an English 5.1 DTS-HD track with optional subtitles in English SDH, which can be toggled on or off after pressing Play.
 It’s a fine track that features some panoramic activity, but having the original stereo presentation of the film would have been more desirable.
 Dialogue is clear and both sound effects and score have depth and push to them, and there are no noticeable instances of hiss, distortion, or crackle.